Node bipartition for rigidity and localization of networks with heterogeneous sensing: Proof of Theorem

-Here it is noteworthy that the definition of $P_{l}$ depends on the choice of the spanning tree and elements in the $l$-th row are always zero.
-However, we can show the following relations on different choices of path matrices.
+Note that the elements in the $l$-th row of $P_{l}$ are always zero, and $P_{l}$ depends on the choice of the spanning tree.
+Despite this dependence, we can establish the following lemma.

 \begin{lemma}Given a graph $\mathcal{G}$, for any two path matrices $P_{l},P^{\prime}_{l}$ with the same base vertex $l\in\mathcal{V}$, there exists a matrix $\Phi_{l}\in\mathbb{R}^{n\times (m-n+1)}$ such that